 Are you one of those couples who flood each others Facebook times lines with posts?
-Studies have shown that reaching out to each other in small ways through out the day can foster intimacy and positivity.
+Studies have shown that reaching out to your partner in small ways throughout the day can foster intimacy and positivity.
 At the same time, the rest of your social network might not appreciate being subjected to your lovey-dovey messages.

 Nothing replaces face-to-face communication in relationships.
 At the same time, most of us spend significant parts of our day separated.
-As much as technology has the power to alienate us from the real world, it can also be a powerful tool for developing your relationships.
+As much as technology has the power to alienate us from the real world, it can also be a powerful tool for developing relationships.
 Props to Pair for paving the way.

 But it’s still probably not a good idea to sext naked pictures of yourself… 🙂